Short-sightedness (myopia)

 NHS eye tests are free for some people, including:

-• children aged under 18, or under 19 and in full-time education
+• teenagers aged 16, 17 or 18 and in full-time education

-• if you've been diagnosed with diabetes or glaucoma
+• people diagnosed with diabetes or glaucoma

 Find out more about free NHS eye tests